Recognize you have control of this, if nothing else — Michael Marcus Jan 10 By JESHOOTScom on Pixabay I rem...

 This approach comes with a caveat.
 In most cases, the people only want high quality content and high quality individuals.

-So yes, the world does need more personal trainers and jacked fitness models.
-But only if you are in better shape yourself and more knowledgeable than those already out there getting it done.
+models.
+But only if you are in better shape yourself and more

+Yes, the world does need more instagram models.
 But only if you are sexier, have better lighting, and are racier than others.

+Yes, the world does need another mens grooming products business.
 But only if your “why” is more resonant and if your products make the market happier than the majority of your competitors.

 Use social media to learn about what the people want.
 Then give it to them in an even better way.

-The desire to create value in the world is a basic human need.
-We desire purpose in our lives, and light up when we have a mission worth laboring for.
+desire to create value in the world is a basic human need.
+We desire

-The key is in using the tools already at our disposal, by letting the collective efforts of research groups, labor markets and social networks do the heavy lifting for us.
-The answers are out there, waiting for us to act on them.
+do the heavy lifting for us.
+The answers are out there, waiting for us

 0 comments :